YangyangFu/SGA/README.md

 # SGA
 Surrogate-assisted Genetic Algorithm developed for constrainted mixed integer programming problem.
+For now, it only supports single objective optimization.

 ## Introduction
 Evolutionary algorithms (EAs) have been widely used in a variety of